AlphaValue Corporate Services

 - Drone Volt Factory, Services & Academy: sale of own drones, drone as a service, after-sales service, and training

 The company started its activity by assembling and distributing drone parts and systems coming from other manufacturers, such as the Chinese DJI.
-These products were aimed at the consumer market and addressed a small fraction of well-informed customers, which would buy spare parts for systems they built themselves.
-This business line (Distribution) is still contributing to the activity through a wholesale distribution model.
+These products were aimed at the consumer market and addressed a small fraction of well-informed customers, which would buy spare parts for the systems they built themselves.
+This business line (Distribution) is being scaled down as the group focuses on higher margin services.

 Since 2016, the company has gradually shifted towards the professional drone market, which is more lucrative and offers ever-growing opportunities.
 The Drone Volt Factory (DVF) proposes an integrated chain of services, from the drone system developed in house (Hercule drones) to the formation and administrative support to comply with French regulations.
 This integration represents a commercial and marketing strength, as the customer receives an almost immediate turnkey product.
 This activity, which mobilised R&D, production and development capacities in its early days, can now be largely subcontracted out for its production.
 France benefits from a high-flying aeronautical industrial fabric, which also ensures a certain flexibility in terms of opex.
 In addition, the Hercule range requires a greater need for after-sales service and maintenance than the Distribution activity (third-party brands), providing a steadier streamline of cash flows.
 In 2017, Drone Volt acquired the activities of its competitor Aerialtronics, adding to its portfolio the Altura Zenith drone, as well as the intelligent Pensar camera, beefing up at the same time its R&D capabilities.